Fritz Kolbe: Career

-Kolbe was influenced by surgeon Ferdinand Sauerbruch and around November 1941, became determined to actively help defeat the Nazis.
+Kolbe was influenced by surgeon Ferdinand Sauerbruch and around November 1941, becoming determined to actively help defeat the Nazis.
 Realizing the importance of the information to which he had access, Kolbe tried to make contact with the United States Embassy in Berlin in late 1941, prior to their declaration of war following the Pearl Harbor attack and the closing of the embassy.
 The longer he was in Berlin, the more Kolbe disliked the Hitler regime and their actions.
 He sought diplomatic assignments outside of Germany, one of which was consul general at Stavanger, Norway, but was unsuccessful because he would not join the Nazi party.
 With blank passports that he had brought with him from Cape Town, he was able to help some Jewish people escape Nazi Germany.
 Kolbe passed information gleaned from cables to the French Resistance, particularly when it could save someone's life or prevent an arrest, as in the case of Cardinal Gerlier.
 He collaborated with Dr. Adolphe Jung for Free France, using Jung's office to process Foreign Office documents and providing information to Jung who relayed it to the French Resistance.
 In some cases, the information was then sent to London.

 My aim was to help shorten the war for my unfortunate countrymen and to help concentration camp inmates avoid further suffering.